EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: System Model

 where $P = |\mathcal P \cap \mathcal B|$, i.e., the number of pilot symbols in $\mathcal B$.
 The accuracy of the estimator is further improved using linear shrinkage estimation defined by

-The shrinkage parameter $\rho$ is select using the complex-valued version~\cite{raninenOracleApproximatingShrinkage2024} of the oracle approximating shrinkage (OAS) method~\cite{chenShrinkageAlgorithmsMMSE2010}, which approximates the MMSE minimizing shrinkage parameter under the assumption of complex Gaussian interference and noise.
-Note that, in the simulations as well as in real settings, the interference is not exactly complex Gaussian, but the approximation works well enough.
+The shrinkage parameter $\rho$ is selected using the complex-valued version~\cite{raninenOracleApproximatingShrinkage2024} of the oracle approximating shrinkage (OAS) method~\cite{chenShrinkageAlgorithmsMMSE2010}, which approximates the MSE minimizing shrinkage parameter under the assumption of complex Gaussian disturbance.
+Note that although inter-cell interference is not strictly Gaussian because it originates from UE data transmissions in neighboring cells, the Gaussian assumption often provides a sufficiently accurate approximation.